Making the switch

 2. New program code

-If you are wanting to change your campus and you will be entering a new program code, then you will need to submit your request via Internal Transfer and you will be required to meet the minimum selection rank for that campus.
+If you are a current domestic student wanting to change your campus and you will be entering a new program code, you will need to submit your request via the internal transfer form, and you will be required to meet the minimum selection rank for that campus.

 Track your application and specific offer timelines

-Once you have submitted your application online, you will be able to track your application's progress.
-To find out what each status means, as well as key processing timelines.
+Once you have submitted your application online, you will be able to track your application's progress including what each status means, as well as key processing timelines.

 Important changes to fees